MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshoot-warehouse-configuration.md

 ### Issue resolution

-Verify the defined **Unit Sequence Group ID** and **Unit Conversions** on the Released Product/Product Variant are configured.
+Verify the defined **Unit sequence group ID** and **Unit conversions** on the released product or product variant are configured correctly.

-The error message was improved with the release of version 10.0.15 on KB number: 486531: Improving the error message so it shows the expected quantity.
-"The quantity is not valid.
-Expected %1 %2.".
+The error message was improved with the release of version 10.0.15 ([KB number: 4581627](https://fix.lcs.dynamics.com/Issue/Details/?bugId=486531)).
+The new error message is "The quantity is not valid.
+Expected %1 %2."

-## Location directives for sales order Put work, Multiple SKU does not evaluate multiple location directive actions.
+## In location directives for sales order put work, the multiple SKU option doesn't evaluate multiple location directive actions.

 ### Issue description

-Location directives of the **Work order type** *Sales orders* and **Work type** of *Put*, with the **Multiple SKU** parameter selected, does not evaluate multiple location directive actions.
-It is evaluating only the first location directive action.
+Location directives of the **Work order type** *Sales orders* and **Work type** of *Put*, with the **Multiple SKU** parameter selected, don't evaluate multiple location directive actions.
+The system only evaluates the first location directive action.

 ### Issue resolution

-A new feature **Evaluate all actions for Multi SKU location directives** has been added in version 10.0.15.
-See Lifecycle Services (LCS) [KB number: 4579866:](https://fix.lcs.dynamics.com/Issue/Details?kb=4579866&bugId=475946&dbType=3&qc=1bc41a56de7a3ee419fa76397a6bf282fce5be9b93e427c08a6d916d1dfa3091) Location directives for Sales order put with Multi SKU does not evaluate multiple location directive actions, for more information.
-Added feature "Evaluate all actions for Multi SKU location directives" to evaluate all actions for Multi SKU location directives.
+A new feature *Evaluate all actions for Multi SKU location directives* has been added in version 10.0.15 ([KB number: 4579866](https://fix.lcs.dynamics.com/Issue/Details?kb=4579866&bugId=475946&dbType=3&qc=1bc41a56de7a3ee419fa76397a6bf282fce5be9b93e427c08a6d916d1dfa3091).
+The new feature evaluates all actions for multi-SKU location directives.
+If you require this feature, use [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) to enable it.

-## I am unable to do partial picking using mobile device.
+## I am unable to do partial picking using the warehouse app.

 ### Issue description